35 Beautiful Braided Updos For Black Women

 22. The Braided Halo

 This hairstyle is truly angelic.
 Don’t look at the big braids and wonder how you are ever going to make your hair look that full.
 This hairstyle is a blend of your natural hair with extensions.
-However, if you have long thick hair, you might not need the extensions.
+However, if you have long thick hair, you might not need the hair extensions.

 23. Two Low Side Buns